magento/devdocs/src/cloud/project/user-admin.md

 {:.procedure}
 Add a project-level user:

-1. In the Project Web UI, click the configure project gear icon next to project name in the top navigation bar.
+1. In the Project Web UI, click the settings icon in the top navigation bar.

    ![Configure the project]({{ site.baseurl }}/common/images/cloud/cloud_project_gear.png){:width="184px"}